Full Name: Angola Green Snake (Philothamnus angolensis)

 Other Names: Angolagroenslang

-Often confused for a Green Mamba but harmless.
+Often confused for a Green Mamba but the Angola Green Snake is harmless.